griptape-ai/griptape/docs/examples/multi-agent-workflow.md

     team = Workflow()
     research_task = team.add_task(
         StructureRunTask(
+            (
-            """Conduct a comprehensive analysis of the latest advancements in AI in 2024.
+                """Perform a detailed examination of the newest developments in AI as of 2024.
-                Identify key trends, breakthrough technologies, and potential industry impacts.""", id="research",
-            target_structure=build_researcher(),
+                Pinpoint major trends, breakthroughs, and their implications for various industries.""", ),
+            id="research",
+            driver=LocalStructureRunDriver(
+                structure_factory_fn=build_researcher,
+            ),
         ),
     )
     end_task = team.add_task(